-Requirements to be complied with by legal representatives
+80 Requirements to be complied with by legal representatives

-- 80. (1) A legal representative representing a child must- - (a) allow the child, as far as is reasonably possible, to give independent 10 instructions concerning the case; - (b) explain the child's rights and duties in relation to any proceedings under this Act in a manner appropriate to the age and intellectual development of the child: - (c) promote diversion, where appropriate, but may not unduly influence the child 15 to acknowledge responsibility; - (d) ensure that the assessment, preliminary inquiry, trial or any other proceedings in which the child is involved, are concluded without delay and deal with the matter in a manner to ensure that the best interests of the child are at all times of paramount importance; and - (e) uphold the highest standards of ethical behaviour and professional conduct. - (2) (a) If a presiding officer is of the opinion that a legal representative at any stage during the conduct of any proceedings under this Act, acted contrary to subsection (1), he or she must record his or her displeasure by way of an order which includes an appropriate remedial action or sanction. - (b) A presiding officer who has made any order referred to in paragraph (a) must immediately direct the clerk or the registrar of the court to notify - (i) the relevant law society referred to in section 56 of the Attorneys Act, 1979 (Act No. 53 of 1979); - (ii) in the case where the legal representative concerned has been employed by the 30 Legal Aid Board, the Board; or - (iii) in the case of an advocate, the controlling body of which the advocate is a member, of the order.
+(1) A legal representative representing a child must-

+- (a) allow the child, as far as is reasonably possible, to give independent instructions concerning the case; - (b) explain the child's rights and duties in relation to any proceedings under this Act in a manner appropriate to the age and intellectual development of the child; - (c) promote diversion, where appropriate, but may not unduly influence the child to acknowledge responsibility; - (d) ensure that the assessment, preliminary inquiry, trial or any other proceedings in which the child is involved, are concluded without delay and deal with the matter in a manner to ensure that the best interests of the child are at all times of paramount importance; and - (e) uphold the highest standards of ethical behaviour and professional conduct.

+(2) (a) If a presiding officer is of the opinion that a legal representative at any stage during the conduct of any proceedings under this Act, acted contrary to subsection (1), he or she must record his or her displeasure by way of an order which includes an appropriate remedial action or sanction.

+(b) A presiding officer who has made any order referred to in paragraph (a) must immediately direct the clerk or the registrar of the court to notify-

+- the relevant law society referred to in section 56 of the Attorneys Act, 1979 (Act 53 of 1979); - (ii) in the case where the legal representative concerned has been employed by Legal Aid South Africa, the Board of Directors of Legal Aid South Africa; or [Sub-para. (ii) substituted by s.
+25 (1) of Act 39 of 2014.] - (iii) in the case of an advocate, the controlling body of which the advocate is a member, of the order.

-Legal representation at preliminary inquiry
+81 Legal representation at preliminary inquiry

-81. Nothing in this Act precludes a child from being represented by a legal representative at a preliminary inquiry.
+Nothing in this Act precludes a child from being represented by a legal representative at a preliminary inquiry.

-Child to be provided with legal representation at State expense in certain instances
+82 Child to be provided with legal representation at State expense in certain instances

-- 82. (1) Where a child appears before a child justice court in terms of Chapter 9 and is not represented by a legal representative of his or her own choice, at his or her own expense the presiding officer must refer the child to the Legal Aid Board for the matter to be evaluated by the Board as provided for in section 3B(1)(b) of the Legal Aid Act, 1969 (Act No. 22 of 1969). - (2) No plea may be taken until a child referred to in subsection (1) has been granted a reasonable opportunity to obtain a legal representative or a legal representative has 45 been appointed.
+(1) Where a child appears before a child justice court in terms of Chapter 9 and is not represented by a legal representative of his or her own choice, at his or her own expense the presiding officer must refer the child to Legal Aid South Africa for the matter to be evaluated by the Board as provided for in section 22 (1) (b) of the Legal Aid South Africa Act, 2014.